 And then I was sniffling, as my cultural paradigm and world view fell apart.
 Privileged indeed.

 Again, I want to be clear, I’m not talking about social or financial privilege.
 I don’t come from money, nor am I made from it.
 I grew up very poor in fact.
 Now, I run a wildlife conservation group that focuses on inspiring people and organizations to give both their time and dollars to wildlife.
 We’re not talking Wall Street here folks.
 But I’ve had the opportunity to choose my life path and wouldn’t trade it for the world.
 I also acknowledge that most people of the world do not get that choice.

 What I am talking about, is the privilege that someone like me, raised in the outdoors, often takes for granted.
 The privilege of experience.
 Of mentorship.
 And a fundamental—some might call it spiritual—connection to the outdoors that can be difficult to explain, especially to those who have yet to receive the opportunities I have.
 So…

-• If you have yet to see a sunrise explode in a palette of colors you didn’t even know was possible…
+- If you have yet to see a sunrise explode in a palette of colours you didn’t even know was possible…

 I want to welcome you.

 As a hunting culture, we have utterly sucked at inviting aspiringly curious or new hunters into the fold.
 I mean, really, really, REALLY sucked at it.

 This last year, I gave a talk to a group of about 500 hunting business leaders at a summit.
 Prior to going up, I found out that my assigned table companions were employees and owners from a couple successful outdoor gear companies.
 As someone who works to encourage individuals and businesses to give back to the future of hunting and angling by giving to fish and wildlife conservation, this seemed ideal.